anamikasharma20/ChapterChangers/README.md

 - **Simple Search & Filter**: Quickly find books by title, author, or genre.
 - **Borrow or Own**: Choose to borrow a book temporarily or purchase it for your permanent collection.
 - **Personalized Library**: Create an account to track your borrowed books, purchases, and reading history.
-- **Mobile-Friendly**: Access ChapterChangers on any device, any time.

 ## 🚀 Getting Started